PinkDiamond1/xm-labs-control-m-9/README.md

 * **Confirming Access to the Control-M Command Line Utilities**

    As mentioned in **[Pre-Requisites](#pre)**, in order for the action-oriented Response Options to work properly, the Integration Agent tries to run one of these Control-M utilities: `ctmpsm`, `ctmlog`, or `ctmkilljob` based on the corresponding Response Option.
-If these are not available in the PATH, see **[Modifying Access to the Control-M Command Line Utilities](#clu)** for detailed instructions on how to enable access to this commands.
+If these are not available in the PATH, see **[Modifying Access to the Control-M Command Line Utilities](#clu)** for detailed instructions on how to enable access to these commands.

 Once you have installed the Integration Service's files and folders, you will need to modify the **integrationservices/applications/controlm-401/config.js** and **conf/IAConfig.xml** files to suit your deployment configuration.